 Strategy 5: Start from negative and still win

 The average student loan debt is $37,850.
 Add a car loan, maybe a credit card balance, and it's easy to start your 20s at -$50,000 or worse.
-That's not failure.
-That's the starting line for millions of people.
+That's the starting line for millions of people, not failure.

 What matters is the slope, not the starting point.